 RESNA's Standards Committee for Assistive Technology for Air Travel (ATAT)

-RESNA Standards Committee on Air Travel is planning to meet virtually on February 27, 2018 10:00 am – 4:00 pm ET.
-Virtual meeting call-in information will be distributed prior to the meeting.
-A Full Meeting has been scheduled for May 21, 2018 from 9:00 am - 5:00 pm CT in Minneapolis, Minnesota.
-Along with Airline Industry Experts and Disability Organization Representatives, the committee is seeking to recruit Consumers/Caregivers, Government, Mobility Device Manufacturers, Research & Development Test Labs, Testing Assessment, & Clinical Experts.
+RESNA Standards Committee on Air Travel is planning to meet May 21, 2018 from 9:00 am - 5:00 pm CT in Minneapolis, Minnesota in person and virtually (meeting call-in information will be distributed prior to the meeting).
+Along with Airline Industry Experts and Disability Organization Representatives, the committee is seeking to recruit Consumers/Caregivers, Government, Mobility Device Manufacturers, Research & Development, Test Labs, Testing Assessment, & Clinical Experts.
 Meetings are open to anyone; voting on documents requires membership.
 If you have any questions about the work of this committee or how to get involved, please contact the Chair, Peter Axelson at firstname.lastname@example.org for additional information.

 CHAIR: Peter Axelson

 Airlines for America - A4A